Modularity of preferential attachment graphs: Abstract

 \section{Abstract}

-We study the preferential attachment model $G_n^h$.
-A graph $G_n^h$ is generated from a finite initial graph by adding new vertices one at a time.
+We study a preferential attachment model $G_n^h$.
+The graph $G_n^h$ is generated from a finite initial graph by adding new vertices one at a time.
 Each new vertex connects to $h\ge 1$ already existing vertices, and these are chosen with probability proportional to their current degrees.
 We are particularly interested in the community structure of $G_n^h$, which is expressed in terms of the so--called modularity.
-We prove that the modularity of $G_n^h$ is with high probability upper bounded by a function that tends to 0 as $h$ tends to infinity.
-This resolves the conjecture of Prokhorenkova, Pra{\l}at, and Raigorodskii from 2016.
+We prove that the modularity of $G_n^h$ is, with high probability, upper bounded by a function that tends to $0$ as $h$ tends to infinity.
+This resolves a conjecture of Prokhorenkova, Pra{\l}at, and Raigorodskii from 2016.

 As a byproduct, we obtain novel concentration results (which are interesting in their own right) for the volume and edge density parameters of vertex subsets of $G_n^h$.
-The key ingredient here is the definition of the function $\mu$, which serves as a natural measure for vertex subsets, and is proportional to the average size of their volumes.
-This extends previous results on the topic by Frieze, Pra{\l}at, P{\'e}rez-Gim{\'e}nez, and Reiniger from 2019.
+The key ingredient here is the definition of a function $\mu$, which serves as a natural measure for vertex subsets, and is proportional to the average size of their volumes.
+This extends previous results on the topic by Frieze, P{\'e}rez-Gim{\'e}nez, Pra{\l}at, and Reiniger from 2019.